-Headlights supports long-term planning and visioning for the major in terms of program development and standards, while also addressing emerging issues.
+Headlights supports long-term planning and visioning for the major in terms of program development and standards, while addressing emerging issues.

-Specifically, Headlights works on the following:
+Specifically, Headlights:

-- Reviews and updates the Plumb Manual - Plumb Manual made after new proposals are passed - Develops a program-wide Strategic Plan - Performs and facilitates curriculum and programmatic review - Takes on any other program-wide issues that emerge
+- Reviews and updates the Plumb Manual - Reviews are large-scale assessments, while updates are immediate alterations to the Plumb Manual made after new proposals are passed - Develops a program-wide Strategic Plan - Performs and facilitates curriculum and programmatic review - Takes on any other program-wide issues that emerge

-Outreach & Admissions (O&A) promotes the CEP program to prospective students and manages the annual admissions process.
+Outreach & Admissions (O&A) advances equity by implementing a strategic outreach plan and holistic annual admissions process.